baber-sos/Explaining-Dialogue-Evaluation-Metrics-using-Adversarial-Behavioral-Analysis/README.md

 # Repository Structure

+### Adversarial Conversation Generator
 The code to our mutation generator is in the directory _adversary_generator_.
-The main files are
+The code for generating adversarial conversations resides in "generate_mutations.py".
+Please run the following to obtain the available runtime options: python generate_mutations.py --help

+The adversarial generator expects a conversation sampler.
+An example implementation is in the "sample.py" file.

+### Score Comparison
+Some utilities to run a metric on both adversarial and ground-truth conversations is present in the "compare_conversations.py" file.
+It expects a file containing implementaion of a conversation_scorer class which is an abstraction representing a metric under investigation.
+An example can be found in "repo_root/DialogRPT/score.py".

+python compare_conversations.py --help
+This can be run to look at the available options for running the script.

 # Python Version